OlivierSohn/hamazed/BACKLOG.md

   - In case of a game, we want audio to be synchronized with game events so handling audio events the same way as game event might be preferable.

-- array frame colors (grey for synths)
+- adjust array frame colors (grey for synths)

 - make generic : the server sends the game state to the client (putIGame / withAnim)